top of page

 Risk assessment reports

-• Produce a risk assessment report: This document summarizes the findings, including the identified assets, threats, vulnerabilities, and prioritized risk levels.
+• Produce a Risk Assessment Report: This document summarizes the findings, including the identified assets, threats, vulnerabilities, and prioritized risk levels.
 It provides a clear, actionable roadmap for the business to follow.

-• Continuous monitoring: Security threats are constantly evolving.
+• Continuous Monitoring: Security threats are constantly evolving.
 The security company will recommend regular follow-up assessments to ensure the plan remains effective and adapts to new threats, business changes, or new technologies.

-At Lyon Security, we offer a cost-free, comprehensive risk assessment service for residential estates, commercial, industrial and retail industries in the Cape Town area.
+At Lyon Security, we offer a cost-free, comprehensive risk assessment service for residential estates, commercial, industrial, and retail industries in the Cape Town area.

 Contact our office: 021 300 6895